AlexAegis/rx_bevy/docs/02_concepts.md

 time!
 Subscribers of it will always, and immediately receive the most recent value, and keep getting updates as long as they are subscribed!

+BehaviorSubjects continue to replay even after unsubscribed, but they can't receive new values and the new subscription will be immediately unsubscribed.

-> Not all values can have a sensible default, or even if they do, sometimes it
+> Not every type of value can have a sensible default, or even if they do,
-> doesn't make sense to use it!
+> sometimes it doesn't make sense to use it in the context!
 In that case, use a
 > [ReplaySubject<1, _>](#replaysubject)!

 Example: